andrewgurung/frontend-guide/html-basics/README.md

 #### How to include SVG code inside your HTML
 - Use <svg></svg> element
+- Pros: Can assign `classes` and `ids` to SVG elements for styling
+- Drawback 1: Hard for reuse
+- Drawback 2: Browsers cannot cache inline SVG

 ```
 <svg width="300" height="200">
   <rect width="100%" height="100%" fill="black"/>